Skobyn/SyncHub/memory-bank/techContext.md

 - All agent-hub communication over HTTPS/TLS
 - Modular, extensible codebase for both Hub and Agent
 - CI/CD pipeline to be established
+- CORS enabled for local development to allow Next.js frontend to communicate with Django backend.

 ## Dependencies
 - Django, Django REST Framework, psycopg2 (backend)